by Thomson Reuters.

 Though the research recognizes that other factors can of course affect the financial performance of a company, modeling the most serious carbon emitters’ performance against their ESG activities does show a strong correlation, and there is no doubt that making a low-carbon transition can help firms build competitive advantages.

 Truly understanding these metrics, and developing a more comprehensive framework for assessing the financial worth of decarbonization, is a short way away.
 More efforts like these can help answer the question of what ESG tells an observer about the long-term financial health of a company.

 Do you have an ESG mandate?
 Find out more about Thomson Reuters ESG data.

 Sign Up for our weekly newsletter updates.

-The promoters of ETFs in Europe enjoyed net inflows for February.
-The assets under ...
+The promoters of ETFs in Europe enjoyed net inflows for June.
+However, these inflows were ...

 The fourth annual Thomson Reuters Lipper Fund Selectors Forum was held at the Thomson ...

 Factor-investing ETFs (the so-called smart beta ETFs) have been seen for a few years as ...